URL path: Index page // Heavy Metals Extended Profile, Saliva

 • Chronic fatigue syndrome

-Checking saliva for metals is a useful way to assess the body's exposure to various heavy metals due to the presence of dental fillings or other dental prostheses in the mouth.
-The presence of certain metals may justify the presence of local oral reactions (eg lichen planus, ulcers, etc.).
-However, just because saliva test shows elevated levels of heavy metals does not necessarily mean that their levels are high in the rest of the body.
-For this reason, it is also recommended to test some other biological material for heavy metals (hairs or nails, blood, urine).
-If these tests are positive, it shows that the metals detected in saliva are absorbed into the body.
+Checking saliva for metals is a valuable way to assess the body's exposure to various heavy metals due to dental fillings or other dental prostheses in the mouth.
+The presence of certain metals may justify the presence of local oral reactions (e.g., lichen planus, ulcers, etc.).
+However, just because a saliva test shows elevated levels of heavy metals does not necessarily mean their levels are high in the rest of the body.
+For this reason, testing some other biological material for heavy metals (hairs or nails, blood, urine) is also recommended.
+If these tests are positive, the metals detected in saliva are absorbed into the body.

 The primary goal of preventive medicine is to avoid or remove exposure to toxic substances.
-The test of saliva for heavy metals provides immediate proof of exposure due to the wear of dental fillings and the results can help in the appropriate preventive and therapeutic interventions.
+The saliva test for heavy metals provides immediate proof of exposure due to the wear of dental fillings, and the results can help in the appropriate preventive and therapeutic interventions.

-The measurements are performed by the ICP-MS method (Inductively Coupled Plasma Mass Spectrometry), a method that enables the simultaneous detection of many metals.
-Its sensitivity and accuracy are significantly better compared to the conventional method of atomic absorption, having the ability to measure metals in concentrations up to 1 in 1015 (1 in 1 quadrillion, ppq)!
+The measurements are performed using the ICP-MS method (Inductively Coupled Plasma Mass Spectrometry), which enables the simultaneous detection of many metals.
+Its sensitivity and accuracy are significantly better than the conventional atomic absorption method, which can measure metals in concentrations up to 1 in 1015 (1 in 1 quadrillion, ppq)!

 Share it